 • Best fit after baseline or an equivalent internal baseline already exists

-• Priced by fit rather than a fake public flat rate
+• Priced by fit instead of a generic flat rate

 Request Retainer Fit